naftalimurgor/sevault-landing/content/privacy.md

 # Terms of use

-A negligible 0.8% commission fees charged on all USDT transfers and 0.9% on BNB & ETH.
-BGL transfers have no commission fee charged.
+No commission fees are charged on any transactions only network fees to pay for transaction costs.